simonpainter/chatbot/README.md

 ## Description

-The Chatbot is a command-line interface (CLI) tool that allows users to ask questions about the content of a JSON file.
+The Chatbot is a tool that allows users to ask questions about the content of a JSON file.
 It utilizes the ChatGPT API to process the user's input, extract relevant information from the JSON data, and provide appropriate responses.
 The chatbot aims to provide a convenient way to retrieve specific information from a structured JSON file.

+The chatbot is available in two versions:
+1. Command-line interface (CLI) version
+2. Web-based version using Flask and jQuery

 ## Features

-- CLI-based interface for easy interaction
 - Integration with the ChatGPT API for natural language processing
 - Parsing and querying JSON data to provide relevant answers
 - Handling of edge cases and error scenarios